arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-gs/content.md

 ### 6. Uploading the Script

 Heres the complete sketch for generating a PWM on the I/O pin 5.
-Select the port to which the board is connected to and upload the following sketch.
+Connect your board to OpenMV and upload the following sketch.

 ```py
 import pyb # Import module for board related functions